MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 Uploading video content includes the process of encoding the content and converting it into multiple resolutions to enable playback in low connectivity scenarios.
 This process usually takes time and partially depends on your internet speed and platform configuration.

-#### How to import my existing course content to Community Training?
+#### How to import my existing course content to Community training?

-A: You can bulk upload your existing course contents to Community Training.
+A: You can bulk upload your existing course contents to Community training.

 For more information, [**refer here**](../content-management/create-content/create-course-category/create-a-new-course.md).